 - Gold zucchini and yellow dahlias* bordered by red zinnias* and purple basil

 - A bed of fernlike carrots surrounded by dwarf nasturtiums

 - A path bordered with dwarf red runner beans backed with giant, red-and-white-striped peppermint zinnias*

 - A wooden planter overflowing with strawberries and burgundy-leaved cannas*

 As we all try to do our part to protect the planet and our own health, finding ways to grow more of our own food is a worthy goal.
 So how do you start your edible landscape?
 You could replace a few shrubs with easily grown culinary herbs and salad greens.
 The next step may be to add a few strawberry or rhubarb plants to your flower border.
 And maybe this is the time to finally take out a few hundred square feet of sunny lawn in your front yard to create a decorative edible border instead.

 If you’d like to try a fun, helpful garden planning tool as you get started on your edible landscape, check out the new MOTHER EARTH NEWS Vegetable Garden Planner.

 Rosalind Creasy has been growing edibles in her beautiful northern California garden for 40 years.
-The expanded second edition of her landmark book, Edible Landscaping (Sierra Club Books/Counterpoint Press), will be released in November 2010.
+The expanded second edition of her landmark book, Edible Landscaping (Sierra Club Books/Counterpoint Press).
 This definitive book on designing with edible plants has detailed advice and more than 300 gorgeous, inspiring photos.